 ‘I was most impressed with Team Nurture’s Junior Cycle Wellbeing Programme from the off.

 Student wellbeing is now more important than ever before and Team Nurture’s Programme makes the facilitation of this in the classroom context almost seamless for teachers.
 The programme has been devised by classroom teachers for classroom teachers.
 The programme can be easily adjusted to become bespoke to any individual school’s context.
-In a context of change and challenges in schools today, Team Nurture’s Wellbeing Programme and resources take the worry out of planning and saves time.
-Team Nurture was very well received at our 2020 NSPI conference and the overall feedback from teachers on the day was excellent and proved to be very good CPD for teachers as well.
-Well done to all involved.’
+In a context of change and challenges in schools today, Team Nurture’s Wellbeing Programme and resources take the worry out of planning and saves time.’

 Mary Gilmore, Deputy Principal and Chairperson of The Network of School Planners Ireland.